Equalizer

 What is a hardware equalizer?

 A hardware equalizer is an audio engineering electronic device designed to boost or cut certain frequency ranges or frequencies in an audio signal.
-It is often used in recording studios (at recording, mixing or Mastering) used to improve or change the sound of music or other audio signals.
+It is often used in recording studios (at Recording, mixing or Mastering) used to improve or change the sound of music or other audio signals.
 Hardware equalizers come in a variety of shapes and sizes, from small desktop models to large 19-inch rackmount units.
 They consist of a series of sliders, each representing a specific frequency range.
 By raising or lowering these sliders you can change the tone of the audio signal in that frequency range, adjust the Q-factor or add or remove energy from the signal.
 A hardware equalizer can be very useful when you want to improve or change the sound of an audio signal.
 For example, you can boost the treble for a crisp or clear sound, or boost the bass for a full, deep sound.
 It is also possible to attenuate specific frequencies to remove unwanted noise or other interference.
 Hardware equalizers are also commonly used in the Music production used to adjust and change the sound of musical instruments or vocals.
 For example, you can boost the low end of a guitar recording to make the sound richer and fuller, or lower the high end of a vocal recording to make it less shrill.
 A hardware equalizer can also be useful to improve or adjust the sound image of speaker systems.
 By raising or lowering certain frequencies, the sound of the loudspeakers can be adapted to the room or personal taste.
 Overall, a hardware equalizer offers many options for improving or adjusting the sound of audio signals.
 It is a valuable tool for sound engineer, musicians and anyone who wants to change the sound of their audio recordings or playback.

 Difference between hardware and software equalizer